 CMS set the 2026 Part A inpatient hospital deductible at $1,762, up from $1,676 in 2025.
 Daily coinsurance for extended hospital stays and skilled nursing facility care rose as well.
 For anyone who faces a hospitalization this year, these increases stack on top of the Part B changes, widening total out-of-pocket exposure.

-On the prescription drug side, the $2,000 annual out-of-pocket cap on Part D spending, a provision of the Inflation Reduction Act that took effect in 2025, remains in place for 2026.
-That cap provides a ceiling that did not previously exist, but it does not offset the Part B cost increases, which cover a separate category of services entirely.
+On the prescription drug side, the $2,000 annual out-of-pocket cap on Part D spending, a provision of the Inflation Reduction Act that took effect in 2025, remains intact for 2026.
+That cap provides a ceiling that did not previously exist, but it does not offset the Part B cost increases, which cover a separate category of services altogether.

 Higher earners face steeper surcharges

-Beneficiaries with modified adjusted gross income above certain thresholds pay income-related monthly adjustment amounts (commonly called IRMAA) on top of the standard Part B premium.
+Beneficiaries with modified adjusted gross income above certain thresholds pay income-related monthly adjustment amounts, commonly called IRMAA, on top of the standard Part B premium.
 CMS updates these brackets annually.
-The 2026 fact sheet includes new IRMAA tables for both Part B and Part D. Individuals whose income exceeded $106,000 on their most recent tax return, or $212,000 for joint filers, owe more than the standard $202.90 per month, with the highest earners paying significantly more.
-To check the exact bracket that applies, review the IRMAA tables in the CMS fact sheet or contact Social Security, which administers the surcharge.
+The 2026 fact sheet includes new IRMAA tables for both Part B and Part D. Individuals whose income exceeded $106,000 on their most recent tax return, or $212,000 for joint filers, owe more than the standard $202.90 per month, with the highest earners paying far more.
+To check the exact bracket that applies, review the IRMAA tables in the CMS fact sheet or contact Social Security, which collects the surcharge.

 How the Social Security COLA fits in

-Social Security’s 2.5 percent cost-of-living adjustment for 2026 translates to roughly $49 more per month for the average retired worker.
-That sounds like a meaningful bump until you subtract the $17.90 monthly Part B premium increase, which is deducted directly from most beneficiaries’ checks.
+Social Security’s 2.5 percent cost-of-living adjustment (COLA) for 2026 translates to roughly $49 more per month for the average retired worker.
+That sounds like a meaningful raise until you subtract the $17.90 monthly Part B premium increase, which is deducted directly from most beneficiary checks.
 The net gain shrinks to about $31 a month before accounting for any other rising costs.

-Retirees who want to see exactly how the premium change affected their monthly deposit can log into their my Social Security account, where the updated deduction amounts are now reflected.
+Retirees who want to see exactly how the premium change affected their monthly benefit can log into their my Social Security account, where the updated deduction amounts are now reflected.

 What drives these annual increases

 CMS recalculates Part B premiums and deductibles each year based on projected program spending.
-Physician fee schedules, outpatient facility payment rates, the cost of drugs administered in clinical settings (which fall under Part B, not Part D), and overall utilization trends all feed into the formula.
-The agency has not published a granular breakdown of which spending categories contributed most to the 2026 increase, so it is not yet clear whether the jump reflects higher drug administration costs, rising procedure volumes, or broader medical price inflation.
+Physician fee schedules, outpatient facility payment rates, the cost of drugs administered in clinical settings, and overall utilization trends all feed into the formula.
+The agency hasn’t published a granular breakdown of which spending categories contributed most to the 2026 increase, so it’s not yet clear whether it reflects higher drug administration costs, rising procedure volumes, or broader medical price inflation.

 Over the past five years, the Part B deductible has climbed from $203 in 2021 to $283 in 2026, a cumulative increase of nearly 40 percent.
-General consumer inflation, as measured by the Consumer Price Index, rose roughly 22 percent over the same stretch.
-The gap underscores a persistent reality: health-care cost growth continues to outrun the purchasing power of fixed retirement income.
+General consumer inflation, as measured by the Consumer Price Index (CPI), rose roughly 22 percent over the same stretch.
+That gap tells a familiar story: healthcare costs keep outrunning the purchasing power.

 Medicare Advantage and how benchmark changes ripple through plan benefits

-Alongside the Part B figures, CMS published a 2026 rate announcement governing payments to private insurers that offer Medicare Advantage plans.
-Those payment levels shape the benefits, provider networks, and supplemental perks (dental, vision, hearing, fitness programs) that MA plans can afford to include.
-When CMS adjusts benchmarks downward or restructures risk-adjustment models, insurers often respond by trimming extras or narrowing networks to protect margins.
+Alongside the Part B figures, CMS published a 2026 rate announcement governing payments to private insurers that offer Medicare Advantage (MA) plans.
+Those benchmarks shape the benefits, provider networks, and supplemental perks like dental, vision, hearing, and fitness programs that MA plans can afford to include.
+When CMS adjusts levels downward or restructures risk-adjustment models, insurers often respond by trimming extras or narrowing networks to protect margins.

 Help for lower-income beneficiaries

-Medicare Savings Programs, administered by state Medicaid agencies, can cover Part B premiums and, in some cases, deductibles and coinsurance for people with limited income and assets.
-The four main programs (Qualified Medicare Beneficiary, Specified Low-Income Medicare Beneficiary, Qualifying Individual, and Qualified Disabled and Working Individuals) each have different income thresholds that states update periodically.
+Medicare Savings Programs, administered by state Medicaid agencies, can cover Part B premiums and, in some cases, deductibles and coinsurance for those with limited income and assets.
+The four main programs include Qualified Medicare Beneficiary, Specified Low-Income Medicare Beneficiary, Qualifying Individual, and Qualified Disabled and Working Individuals.
+Each has different income thresholds that states update periodically.

 Beneficiaries who think they might qualify can contact their State Health Insurance Assistance Program (SHIP) for free counseling.
 SHIP counselors walk through eligibility, help with applications, and compare plan options at no cost.